Refinitiv/refinitiv-ui/documents/src/pages/utils/cache.md

 import { LocalCache } from '@refinitiv-ui/utils/cache.js';
 // Create cache and use the storage const cache = new LocalCache('my-cache', { storage: 'indexeddb' });
-// remove specific item follow by the key 'my-item-01' await cache.clear();
+// remove all items in the cache await cache.clear();
 ```